Saurabh11Sharma/serverless-aws-nodejs/auth-service/README.md

-# Notification Service
+# Auth Service

 ## Overview
-This service will manage the notifications for our application.
+This service will handle all authentication and authorization-related functionalities.

 ## Features (To be added)
-- Sending email notifications
-- Sending SMS notifications
+- User registration
+- User login
+- Token generation and validation

 ## Setup and Configuration
 Details will be added once implementation begins.